-Not quite a competitor anymore, but rather the new owner of Bethesda through their purchase of ZeniMax, Microsoft cannot be forgotten on our list of investing options.
+Not quite a competitor anymore, but rather the new owner of Bethesda through its purchase of ZeniMax, Microsoft cannot be forgotten on our list of investing options.

-If you are looking to invest in Bethesda stock, purchasing shares of Microsoft is the closest you can come to it, at this time.
+If you are looking to invest in Bethesda stock, purchasing shares of Microsoft is the closest you can get at this time.

-Microsoft’s stake in the video game industry with the Xbox as well as operating system software makes them a no-brainer if you’re looking to invest your money into a stock that will continue to grow with its success.
+Microsoft’s stake in the video game industry with the Xbox and its operating system software makes the company a stable investment.

 Microsoft’s procurement of ZeniMax, and in turn Bethesda, made waves in the industry, and big things are expected to come out of the partnership.